couchbase/docker/generate/resources/couchbase-server/README.md

 ```

 * Each Couchbase Server container on its own machine: This model is commonly used for production deployments.
 It prevents Couchbase Server nodes from stepping over each other and gives you better performance predictability.
 This is the supported topology in production with Couchbase Server 4.5 and higher.
-You can find more details on setting up Couchbase Server in this topology in the TODO:LINK in technical documentation.
+You can find more details on setting up Couchbase Server in this topology in Couchbase Server [documentation](http://developer.couchbase.com/documentation/server/4.5/install/docker-deploy-multi-node-cluster.html).
+.

 ```
 ┌───────────────────────┐  ┌───────────────────────┐  ┌───────────────────────┐